0100101101011010/food/foodventures/_posts/2019-08-31-what-i-ate-north-italy-edition-venice.md

 ### Lunch at La Zucca

-We stumbled into this restaurant onto a whim, not having done much research beforehand, but La Zucca turned out to be a stellar choice for a restaurant in the middle of touristy Venice proper.
+We stumbled into this tiny restaurant on a whim, not having done much research beforehand, but La Zucca turned out to be a stellar choice for a restaurant in the middle of touristy Venice proper.

 ![bread at la zucca](/food/foodventures/images/la-zucca-bread.jpg){:width="30%"}{: .image-left}